WP-Cassify/wp-cassify-develop/readme.txt

 = Features included =

-* (New feature !) : Debug settings, dump last xml cas server response.
+* (New feature !) : Add support for multivaluate cas user fields.
+Now multivaluate fields can be serialized to be stored in custom WP User meta.

 * Tested with CAS Server version 4.1.4
 * Compatible with CAS Protocol version 2 and 3